 A Rainbow of Colored Sand Beaches

-When many of us think of a tropical vacation, we imagine blue waters and white sandy beaches.
-While admittedly beautiful, there are a number of more unusual beach destinations where you can travel to see sand in a variety of different colors, including green, red, and black sand beaches, and even orange, purple, and multi-colored.
+When many of us think of a tropical vacation, we imagine blue waters and white sandy beaches, not colored sand beaches!
+While white beaches admittedly beautiful, there are a number of more unusual beach destinations where you can travel to see sand in a variety of different colors of sand, including green, red, and black sand beaches, and even orange, purple, and multi-colored.
 We present a variety of colored sand beaches from locations around the world:

 Red Sand Beach in Maui

-Kaihalulu Beach in Maui, also known as Red Sand Beach, is near Hana Bay.
-The red sand comes from the crumbling volcanic cinder cone that surrounds the beach.
+Kaihalulu Beach in Maui, one of the Hawaiian islands, also known as Red Sand Beach, is near Hana Bay.
+The red sand is similar in color to the clay found in the southeastern United States, but this red sand comes from the crumbling volcanic cinder cone that surrounds the beach.

 Black Sand Beach in Maui

-Not far from the red sand beach is another distinctive color.
-Honokalani has black sand beaches, also made up of volcanic rock.
+Not far from the red sand beach is another distinctive color – black.
+Honokalani is famous for its black sand beaches, also made up of pieces of volcanic rock.

 Green Sand Beach in Hawaii

-Papak?lea Beach, also called Green Sand Beach, is located on the big island of Hawaii.
-Its green hue comes from small particles of olivine or peridot in the sand.
+Papakolea Beach, also called Green Sand Beach, is located on the big island of Hawaii.
+Its green hue comes from small particles of olivine or peridot, a gemstone, that makes up part of the sand.

 Purple Sand Beach in California